-Heck, be adventurous and try grilling one of these 4 scrumptious meats that aren’t beef.
+Hell, be adventurous and try grilling one of these scrumptious meats that aren’t beef.

 Most likely, you’ll smoke with hay or straw — the former is a dried grass, the latter the hollow stalks of grains such as wheat, alfalfa, or barley.
 Look for hay and straw at garden shops and pet shops.
 Hay smoking in the great outdoors?
 You can use dried pine needles from a pristine forest … just don’t use the shed needles at the dog park.

-If you can’t make it down to Colorado Springs for Raichlen’s Barbecue University this May, you should still add hay smoking to your barbecue toolbox.
-Raichlen tells The Manual he first saw hay smoking in Central Italy.
+If you couldn’t make it to Colorado Springs for Raichlen’s Barbecue University a few years ago, you should still add hay smoking to your barbecue toolbox.
+Raichlen told The Manual he first saw hay smoking in Central Italy.
 “It was used to smoke mozzarella cheese … what intrigued me was that it was so fast.
-Usually, when you smoke with wood, you’re talking several hours [cooking],” Raichlen says.
+Usually, when you smoke with wood, you’re talking several hours [cooking],” Raichlen said.

-The ‘how’ is basic AF.
+How to hay smoke meat is pretty simple.
 Take a handful of dry hay, put it in the bottom of a smoker, put cheese or meat on top, and light your charcoal or gas grill.
 If it looks like an explosion, you did it right (unless it actually explodes, then you have bigger problems than not hay smoking correctly).

-The taste is more herbal and not as heavy of a smoky aroma as you’d get with wood chips or chunks, but it’s 100-percent there.
+The taste is more herbal and not as heavy of a smoky aroma as you’d get with wood chips or chunks, but it’s 100% there.